-Did Luxembourg make the right choices?
+Did Luxembourg Make the Right Choices?

 Luxembourg has decided to make sure that all of its 81 tax treaties currently in force fall within the scope of the MLI.
-However, this decision does not mean that all these tax treaties will be amended by the MLI and this, for the following reasons:
+However, this decision does not mean that all these tax treaties will be modified by the MLI and this, for the following reasons:

-Some of the jurisdictions with which Luxembourg has a tax treaty in force have not signed and do currently not intend to sign the MLI.
-This is the case for 25 countries (including, for example, the United States) out of the 81 countries with which Luxembourg has a tax treaty.
-Therefore, the tax treaties concluded with these 25 countries will remain unchanged.

-- For a covered tax treaty to be amended by the MLI, both Contracting States have to adopt matching options/alternatives.
+- Some of the jurisdictions with which Luxembourg has a tax treaty in force have not signed and do currently not intend to sign the MLI.
+This is the case for 25 countries (including, for example, the U.S.) out of the 81 countries with which Luxembourg has a tax treaty in force.
+Therefore, the tax treaties concluded with these 25 countries will remain unchanged. - For a covered tax treaty to be modified by the MLI, both Contracting States have to adopt matching options/alternatives.
 Hence, if Luxembourg is in favor of a certain provision while the other Contracting State did not adopt an identical approach, the existing tax treaty will remain unchanged in respect of these provisions.
-Thus, to know whether and what provisions of a tax treaty will or not be amended by the MLI, an analysis of the approach taken by all Luxembourg tax treaty partners will have to be performed. - Lastly, the tax treaty will only be amended to the extent both Luxembourg and its treaty partners ratify the MLI.
+Thus, to know whether and what provisions of a tax treaty will or not be modified by the MLI, an analysis of the approach taken by all Luxembourg tax treaty partners will have to be performed.

+• Lastly, the tax treaty will only be modified to the extent both Luxembourg and its treaty partners ratify the MLI.